Washington Solar – Everything You Need to Know

 Sales Tax Exemption

-The state of Washington offers exemptions from sales and use tax for residential solar installations.
+Until October 1st, 2017, the state of Washington will continue to offer exemptions from sales and use tax for residential solar installations.
 If your system is under 10kW, you’ll be 100% exempt.
 Anything larger than 10kW and you’ll be 75% exempt.

 General Increase in Home Value